makerdao/community/governance/polls/Adjust the System Surplus Buffer - April 5, 2021.md

 For option 3, we will target 25% of the stability fee revenues to be used in Surplus Auctions to burn MKR.
 This will be achieved by increasing the System Surplus Buffer over time using a linear interpolation smart contract, instead of directly setting it to the target value of 60 million DAI.

-Because the option for 25% burn requires predicting the increase of fees over the next few months, the 25% goal is a target rather than a guaruntee.
+Because the option for 25% burn requires predicting the increase of fees over the next few months, the 25% goal is a target rather than a guarantee.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-the-surplus-buffer-march-april-2021/6979) to inform your position on this issue before voting.

 # Outcomes

-**If a non-'Abstain' option recieves more votes than each other option (excluding 'Abstain') and the support for that option exceeds 50% of the total votes cast (excluding 'Abstain' votes), then the following actions will be taken:**
+**If a non-'Abstain' option receives more votes than each other option (excluding 'Abstain') and the support for that option exceeds 50% of the total votes cast (excluding 'Abstain' votes), then the following actions will be taken:**
 * If the result requires a change to the current setting, the change will be included in a weekly Executive Vote on a Friday within the next 30 days.
 * If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.